Chicago-Digital/CD-business-catalyst-sublime-plugin/README.md

 Most Liquid logic tags have help snippets.
 Simple append `-help` to the tag and the snippet will provide a prefilled sample to get you started.

+You may also find more helpful examples along with other documentation here:  http://docs.businesscatalyst.com/dev-assets/reference/liquid-reference/reference/logic-tags.html

 ---